Fragmon/klipper_max_flow_test/README.md

 4. **Verification** — final value is confirmed with extra repeats and a stability metric; if verify fails, the test drops back into bisection with a tighter bracket

 Output: a CSV with raw data and an interactive HTML report with a **decision trail** (every trigger that fired, why, and which value defined the result).

+> **⚠️ What this plugin does and doesn't measure**
+>
+> Currently the plugin **only reliably detects motor slip / stall** — the point where the extruder gear loses grip on the filament.
+This is the **mechanical-side** limit.
+>
+> The plugin does **NOT yet detect cold extrusion** (the *thermal-side* limit, where the hotend can't melt fast enough — visible as filament curling, sputtering, or rough strands at the nozzle).
+On many setups, especially V6-class hotends, the cold-extrusion limit is **lower** than the motor-slip limit, so the plugin's reported max-flow can exceed what your hotend can actually melt cleanly.
+>
+> **For now**: watch the strand visually during the test.
+If you see curling/sputtering at a flow rate **below** the plugin's result, that's your real-world limit.
+You can mark it manually with `COLD_EXTRUSION_HINT=N` (see [Marking cold-extrusion onset](#marking-cold-extrusion-onset-optional)) — it'll show up as a blue reference line in the HTML report.
+>
+> **Future work**: automatic cold-extrusion detection from the SG signal pattern is on the roadmap, but needs more empirical data to calibrate.
+Marking the cold-extrusion onset in your test runs helps build that dataset.

 ---